metacontroller/metacontroller/docs/_api/decoratorcontroller.md

 Instead, you should think of each entry in the list of `attachments` as being sent to [`kubectl apply`][kubectl apply].
 That is, you should [set only the fields that you care about](/api/apply/).

+Note that your webhook handler must return a response with a status code of `200` to be considered successful.
+Metacontroller will wait for a response for up to the amount defined in the [Webhook spec](/api/hook/#webhook).